 - Starting at the bottom of the stem, gently squeeze – if it feels soft and mushy this is generally a sign of root rot.

-- Move up a few centimeters and squeeze again, keep going until you find where the firm area starts.
+- Move up a few centimetres and squeeze again until you find where the firm area starts.

-- Once you’ve cut the stem, take a look at the end – if it’s black, cut a little higher so you’re sure there’s no rot left.
+- Once you’ve cut the stem, look at the end – of it’s black, cut a little higher, so you’re sure there’s no rot left.

-- Repeat the process with the other stems until you’re sure there’s no rot left.
+- Repeat the process with the other stems until there’s no rot left.